Io-Sparks/RaspberryPiFoundationJobTest/gemini/development_history.md

 13. **Intelligent Reporting Refinements**:
     *   **Problem**: The report was promoting configurations that produced zero products but had low waste, which is not useful.
     *   **Decision**: The sorting logic in `reporting.py` was significantly improved.
 It now **separates non-productive configurations** and moves them to the bottom of the report, ensuring the focus is always on viable and efficient strategies.

+14. **Implementation of Core Assembly Time Requirement**:
+    *   **Problem**: A key requirement was missed: the assembly process was instantaneous.
+The rules state that assembly should take 4 simulation steps, during which the worker is busy.
+    *   **Decision**: Implemented the 4-tick assembly delay.
+The `Worker` class was updated with an `assembly_timer`.
+All strategies (`individual`, `team`, `hivemind`) were modified to start this timer instead of creating a product instantly.
+The main `simulation.py` loop was updated to decrement the timer for all workers at each step.
+This makes the simulation significantly more realistic and accurate.